MRCIEU/godmc-api/README.md

 }
 ```

-As in test 2 but set pval threshold, cis only, and which columns to return, `test.json`:
+As in the third example but set p-value threshold, only return cis effects, and specify which columns to return, `test.json`:

 ```json
 {